bluemooninc/ikinari-ai/README.md

 This sorce is deep lerning program with Keras and TensorFlow.
 We can use Resnet, Inception, Xception architecture.

-And also VGG16, VGG19 are not working Raspberry Pi2B.
+Currently VGG16, VGG19 are memory allocation error on Raspberry Pi2B.

+You can run > sh ./capture.sh

 # 1:You may need modules install